aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/shivah-asar-btamuz/bahodesh-harevii-in-the-fourth-month-a-kinah-for-the-17th-of-tamuz.html.md

 <html>
 <head></head>
 <body>
-Title: בַּחֹֽדֶשׁ הָֽרְבִיעִי | baḤodesh haRevi'i (In the fourth month), a kinah for the 17th of Tamuz attributed to Solomon ibn Gabirol (ca. 11th c.)<br />
+Title: בַּחֹֽדֶשׁ הָֽרְבִיעִי | baḤodesh haRevi'i (In the fourth month), a ḳinah for the 17th of Tamuz attributed to Solomon ibn Gabirol (ca. 11th c.)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=37858">http://opensiddur.org/?p=37858</a>
 <p />